 6) An apology?

 Except for a few helpers, the truth is we failed to honor our valuable guests.

 They learned that the troubles surrounding the festival were known by our community for years and that we waited for this disaster to happen, counting the years.
 Yet, they had the kindness to ask just for a formal apology.
 It never came.

 They know we knew.
 We’re a laughingstock.
-The problem, this time, is not just the FFM.
+The problem, this time is, it’s not just the FFM.

 The War Room is a room I baptized in the Festival’s offices.
 Actually It’s never the same room in the building.
 It is the Room 101 of Orwell’s novel, 1984, where the worst happens depending on individual conception.
 This year it is where took place the crucial meeting, the one featuring the Magnificent 10.